Indiana court ruling won't end extra unemployment payments

 Those payments will continue because the state must give recipients a 30-day notice that they will stop, which extends past the scheduled Sept.
 6 end of the federal pandemic unemployment programs, Indiana Department of Workforce Development spokesman Scott Olson said.

-Gov. Eric Holcomb decided to withdraw Indiana from the programs in mid-May, but a Marion County judge ruled that Indiana law requires the state to procure all available federal unemployment benefits for residents.
+Gov. Eric Holcomb decided in May to withdraw Indiana from the programs effective in mid-June, but a Marion County judge ruled that Indiana law requires the state to procure all available federal unemployment benefits for residents.

 The state resumed making the payments in July after an Indiana Court of Appeals panel turned down the state’s request to immediately block the order.